Unboxed-Software/solana-advance-mobile/README.md

 // Export the modified configuration module.exports = defaultConfig;
 ```

 Then build the project.
 You will choose `y` for every answer.
-This will take a while.
-When it is done, you will get an output of `build-XXXXXXXXXXX.apk`
+This will take a while to complete.

 ```bash
 npx eas build --profile development --platform android --local
 ```

-Take the resulting build file and ***drag it*** into your emulator.
+When it is done, you will get an output file at the root of your directory.
+This file will have a naming format of `build-XXXXXXXXXXX.apk`.
+Locate this file in your file explorer and ***drag it*** into your emulator.
+A message should show on the emulator saying that it is installing the new APK.
+When it finishes installing, you should see the APK as an app icon in the emulator.

-Finally run the following to build and deploy on your emulator:
+The app that was installed is just a scaffold app from Expo.
+The last thing you'll need to do is run the following command to build and deploy on your emulator:

 ```bash
 npx expo start --dev-client --android